billwuqin/Green-Energy-Network/GreenCharterProposal.md

 Out of Scope
-   - Routing protocols and energy aware routing algorithms considering green energy factors are far from mature and are not in scope for this WG.
+   - At this time, routing protocols and energy aware routing algorithms considering green energy factors are far from mature and are not in scope for this WG.
    - Benchmarking methodology for power consumption in networking devices belongs in the BMWG, and is not in scope for this WG.